Last Updated on February 17, 2023

 Lightweight Travel Camera: Olympus O-MD E-M10

 Should you travel with a camera when your cellphone is perfectly capable of taking photos?
 That’s up to you.
-For my line of work, photography is essential, so I designed my packing list to fit my compact mirrorless camera, which is perfect for minimalist travel.
+For my line of work, photography is essential, so I designed my packing list to fit my compact micro four-thirds camera, which is perfect for minimalist travel.

 Extra Camera Battery: Powerextra